Ten albums. Ten singles. Ten years.

 Let’s go back to some of those highlights – ‘Roman Litter’ is a terrific opener.
 It eases you in the LP, takes you by the hand and skips along with its insistent yet easy-going beat.
 Oh yes, we have cymbals on a Felt record!
 As soon as you hear this song, you know you’re in good hands.
 The warmth of the playing, and John Leckie’s production is bright, bouncy and evidence of Felt’s new willingness to make their albums as accessible as their singles.
 ‘Sempiternal Darkness’ is a solo instrumental, and one of Deebank’s most precious, glittering moments.
 It’s beautiful, so pretty, so out-of-time and sad, so elegant.
 ‘Spanish House’ effortlessly found its way into my top 5 Felt songs of all time as soon as I heard it.
 It’s stupendously catchy.
 It gets everything right.
 I mean, spectacularly right.
 One listen and I was absolutely sold.
 As if I needed further evidence that Felt were genius, then this comes along and just wins me over to such an overwhelming degree that I realise that the public and the radio’s loss was our gain.
 I envy those who have yet to discover this gem.
 It makes me smile.
 I hope it does the same for you.
 I still can’t quite work out what the song’s actually about though.
 References to ‘galleon seas’ and televisions and whatnot.
 ‘Imprint’ is a Lawrence solo piece – very lovely indeed, like the rising sun coming through the windows of your bedroom.

 The best version of ‘Sunlight Bathed the Golden Glow’ follows – less overdone than the earlier single take, and more in keeping with the sound of the rest of this album.
 Great lyrics on this one – there’s rarely been a more example of faint praise than ‘I thought your poetry was…. sometimes good’.
 I’ve mean meaning to read Rimbaud’s A Season in Hell ever since hearing this song, even if I’m afraid I’m not going to know what it’s about.
 The beautiful ‘Vasco de Gama’ (one of two Felt tracks named after Mexican conquistadors) kicks off the second side – more unfolding melodies that blossom like flowers, really very pretty indeed.
-Frustratingly, all (now deleted) CD versions of this album omit a Deebank instrumental piece entitled “Crucifix Heaven” which originally followed ‘Vasco de Gama’.
+Frustratingly, apart from the 1989 release which combined this album with Ignite the Seven Cannons, all CD versions to date omit a Deebank instrumental piece entitled “Crucifix Heaven” which originally followed ‘Vasco de Gama’.
 It’s a brilliant, Spanish guitar-influenced piece which really does belong back on this album.
 Why wasn’t it included?
 Apparently, Lawrence isn’t keen on it; if that’s true, that’s a poor excuse for exclusion!
 After that we get the incredible ‘Dismantled King is Off the Throne’, which gets 10/10 for that title alone.
 An absolutely breathless, non-stop rush of melody, this is one song that I really, really, really, really wish had been a hit.
 To be fair, it wasn’t even released as a single, so I should stop pining, but damn there are few songs as fantastic as this one.
 It’s remarkably stirring for a song that opens with wondering what’s better: ‘a life of misery or an awful suicide’.
 ‘Crystal Ball’ mellows things considerably, a glorious thing if ever I heard one.
 The closing ‘Whirlpool Vision of Shame’ is a re-recording of ‘My Face is on Fire’ and it’s a fine alternative.
 Neither take is considerably better or worse than the other, though if you can’t get enough of Deebank, then you may find yourself preferring this one.

 The Strange Idols.., if it had just been the only album from any given artist, might have been given relatively more attention as a indie masterpiece from a lost artist, but because this is Felt, and whenever Felt is mentioned it’s always ‘Primitive Painters’ and/or Forever Breathes the Lonely Word, it means that this album is getting even less attention than it deserves.
 I truly think that not only is it Felt’s masterpiece, and not only is one of the best albums of the eighties, it is one of the best albums of all time.
 Everything clicked on this one, everything seemed bright on this album, everything felt as golden as sunlight’s glow.
 The band would still remain brilliant, but for me this and ‘Fortune’ are their peaks.
 If only ‘Fortune’ had been on this album too, then it could have been even better…